Flutter WebRTC: Build Your Video & Audio Calling App (2025)

 Integrate WebRTC Flutter SDK Using MirrorFly in Easy Steps

-MirrorFly is a secure in-app chat, voice, and video API provider for iOS, Android, Web, and desktop.
+MirrorFly is a secure in-app chat, voice, and video API provider for iOS, Android, Web.
 It has 150+ enriched communication features for real-time communication with multi-platform compatibility by enabling Flutter WebRTC plugin.

 MirrorFly SDKs are compatible with apps of any size and have advanced security features and API infrastructure.